gireeshcse/gireeshcse.github.io/blog/semantic/markdown/graph_databases.md

 Neo4j’s response time remains relatively flat: just a fraction of a second to perform the query—definitely quick enough for an online system.

-An R-Tree is a graph-like index that describes bounded boxes around geographies.
-Using such a structure we can describe overlapping hierarchies of locations.
+One of the most popular structures for representing geospatial coordinates is called an R-Tree.
+A R-Tree is a graph-like index that describes bounded boxes around geographies.
+Using such a structure we can describe overlapping hierarchies of locations.Using such a structure we can describe overlapping hierarchies of locations.
+For example,we can represent the fact that Kakinada is in the India, and that the postal code 533002 is in AP, which is a district in East Godavari, which is in southeastern India, which, in turn, is in India.
+And because Indian postal codes are fine-grained, we can use that boundary to target people with somewhat similar tastes.

 From the data practitioner’s point of view, it’s clear that the graph database is the best technology for dealing with complex, variably structured, densely connected data— that is, with datasets so sophisticated they are unwieldy when treated in any form other than a graph.